DURABLE REMISSION

 Rapid and Substantial Steroid Reduction

-40% less cumulative steroid exposure at Week 52 with patients off steroids in half the time
+40% less cumulative steroid exposure with most patients off steroids in half the time

 on RINVOQ 15 mg + 26-wk CS taper vs placebo + 52-wk CS taper2,4